adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 > Enter your final solution as an integer.

 Each statement is a true/false statement, and adding different statements results in a unique sum.
-The chance of simply randomly guessing the solution has gone from 1/3 to 1/(2⁵), and can be made even smaller if further options are added.
+The chance of randomly guessing the solution has gone from 1/3 to 1/(2⁵), and can be made even smaller if further options are added.

 ### Word selection — avoid!
 Consider the following challenge: